 Thomas Andrews (1844-1921)

-THOMAS ANDREWS (1844-1921) was born in Armagh City on 9 February 1844, the son of Jeremiah and Martha Andrews.
-He was baptized on 20 April 1844 at St Patrick's Cathedral in Armagh.
+THOMAS ANDREWS (1844-1921) was born in the City of Armagh on 9 February 1844, the son of Jeremiah and Martha Andrews.
+He was baptized ten weeks later, on 20 April 1844 at St Patrick's Cathedral in Armagh.
+His father died when he was only a year old, and his mother was given the post of matron of Armagh's County Infirmary.
+However, she resigned a year later for unknown reasons.

-On 10 February 1874, Thomas married Annie Sidwell Watts at Monksland parish church.
-The witnesses were Samuel Henry Perry and a name transcribed as Gio Gordania.
-(Samuel's father William had been an overseer at Waterford Gaol and a police constable.
-Samuel himself married a couple of years later and moved to England.
-He appears in the 1881 census for Lancashire as a 29-year-old dealer and provision agent.)
+On 10 February 1874, after five years in Waterford, Thomas married Annie Sidwell Watts at Monksland parish church.
+The witnesses were Samuel Henry Perry and a name transcribed as Gio Gordania (probably Giovanni Giodanich).
+(Samuel was some seven years younger than Thomas.
+His father William had been an overseer at Waterford Gaol and a police constable.
+Samuel himself married a year later and moved to Liverpool, where he became a successful provision merchant.
+He was also prominent as Colonel of the 9th Liverpool King's Regiment, and served as deputy lieutenant of Lancashire.
+Giovanni Giodanich was born at Lussin in Austria (now Lošinj in Croatia) in 1842.
+He was a ship broker and shipping agent at Knockhouse, on the outskirts of Waterford.
+He died at the end of 1876 at the age of 34.)
 The notice in the Waterford Chronicle for Wednesday 11 February reads: On the 10th inst at Bonmahon (sic) Church, County Waterford, by the Rev. Mr. Cooper, Mr. Thomas Andrews of Waterford to Annie Sidwell, third daughter of Mr. J. Watts, of Bonmahon.
 (Alfred William Francis Cooper was curate of Stradbally from 1873 to 1877.
 He was in his twenties.)

-The Watts family are said to have farmed at Bonmahon for many years, and owned the shop there.
+The Watts family had come to Ireland in the 1830s.
+They farmed at Bonmahon and owned the shop there.
 Despite the initial in the Chronicle, Annie's parents were Richard and Jane Watts.
 Annie was probably born in 1850.

 The General Prisons Board was established in 1877, and took over administration of the 38 county prisons, 96 bridewells and four convict prisons in Ireland.
 This led to a centralized system of appointments and inspection.
 There was correspondence from the Governor of Waterford Prison to the Board in 1878, shortly after this, seeking permission for the Chief Warder to live out.